-Kick-start your career: Winners will be offered a 4-6 month intern position in a cyber security role at one of the sponsoring companies.
+Kick-start your career: Some of the winners will be offered a 4-6 month intern position in a cyber security role at one of the sponsoring companies.

-*Surrey BC* – New in January 2019 – Several hiring sponsors are interested.
-Prizes guaranteed.
-Expecting confirmations of intern positions (by Nov/18) for the event in Jan/19.
+*Surrey BC* – New in January 2019 – Several hiring sponsors are now committed!

 Format: Single-day event.